mattmakai/fullstackpython.com/source/content/pages/04-web-development/14-template-engines.markdown

 and [SaltStack](https://github.com/saltstack/salt)
 as well as the [static site generator](/static-site-generator.html) Pelican use the Jinja template engine by default for generating output files.

+There's a whole lot more to learn about Jinja on the [Jinja2](/jinja2.html) page.

 ### Django templating